 I hate this answer, but it is the one I must give you.
 It depends on your circumstances.
 More on that in a moment.

 For us, it was definitely worth it.
 We do not live anywhere near California.
-We approached this trip as if we may never be back.
+Julie and I approached this trip as if we may never be back.

 We wanted to do and see as much as possible.
 So, Genie+ made the experience more fulfilling.